 When the company is actually on Keymailer, then it’s decent for Youtubers and Twitch streamers.
 Click the button to request, wait for approval, rejection or a lack of any answer.
 Just make sure that you check the button carefully.
 A lot of mid-sized and bigger publishers will use it.

 I’ve received quite a few keys through here as a content creator and they occasionally send offers of games unsolicited.
-As press, I’ve never had any approvals or offers here and there’s no way to list any coverage that I have done on there.
+As press/a website, I’ve rarely had any approvals or offers here and there’s no way to list any coverage that I have done on there.
+In addition, their estimate of our traffic is much much lower than it actually is which likely doesn’t help.

 Low (if you’re a Youtube/Twitch channel)